 - The battery lasts around 8 hours

-While this isn’t the most portable of travel laptops, it certainly packs a lot in for the price point and is certainly one of the best budget laptops for travel on the market.
+While this isn’t the lightest of the quickest of travel laptops, it certainly packs a lot in for the price point and is certainly one of the best budget laptops for travel on the market.
 It makes an ideal laptop for a blogger who is just starting out or a remote worker who may switch between workstations.

-The Acer E15 offers excellent all-around performance, long battery life, loads of connectivity options and the keyboard is well-spaced, and it is easy to type on, great for writers.
+The Acer Aspire 5 Slim offers excellent all-around performance, long battery life, loads of connectivity options and the keyboard is well-spaced, and it is easy to type on, great for writers.

 - Many ports